I wanted to

 you of residing within God's tent?
 And why would you want to yield to such ones?

-and “deserters,” as the Amplified Bible describes them: “And some of those who are
+and “deserters,” according to the Amplified Bible: “And some of those who are

 wise, prudent, and understanding shall be weakened and fall, [thus, then, the